apache/horaedb-docs/content/en/docs/design/wal_on_disk.md

 ### File Paths

 Each region has its own directory to manage all segments for that region.
 The directory is named after the region's ID.
-Each segment is named using the format `segment_<id>.wal`, with IDs starting from 0 and incrementing.
+Each segment is named using the format `seg_<id>`, with IDs starting from 0 and incrementing.

 ### Segment Format